-Skills a nd experience Number Executive Leadership Senior executive experience in a listed company or a large and complex organisation.
-Governance Experience in a listed company or large organisation where there is a commitment to upholding corporate governance practices and standards. Ş Financial Acumen Senior executive or other experience in understanding financial accounting and reporting, internal financial risks and controls, capital management, corporate finance and/or corporate transactions.
+Skills and experience Number Executive Leadership Senior executive experience in a listed company or a large and complex organisation.
+Governance Experience in a listed company or large organisation where there is a commitment to upholding corporate governance practices and standards.
+Financial Acumen Senior executive or other experience in understanding financial accounting and reporting, internal financial risks and controls, capital management, corporate finance and/or corporate transactions.
 Strategy and Global Perspectives Experience in developing and executing business strategy and driving growth outcomes in large and complex organisations with a global perspective.
-Risk Management Identifying and managing risks that could impact upon the business and its reputation, setting risk appetite, monitoring the effectiveness of risk frameworks and controls, and building organisational risk culture.
-Industry Experience Senior executive role or substantial Board experience in: Mining and Resources Industrial Manufacturing Chemical Manufacturing Logistics and Supply Chain Management Agriculture People and Culture Experience in monitoring a company's culture, overseeing people management, talent development, succession planning, promotion of diversity and inclusion, and setting remuneration frameworks.
-Health and Safety Experience in identification and management of health and safety issues, including mental and physical health.
-Z Environment and Sustainability Experience in managing and driving environmental compliance and social responsibility, including in relation to sustainability and climate change.
+Risk Management Experience in identifying and managing financial and non-financial risks that could impact upon the business and its reputation, setting risk appetite, monitoring the effectiveness of risk frameworks and controls, and building organisational risk culture.
+Industry Experience Senior executive role or substantial Board experience in: Mining and Resources Industrial and Chemical Manufacturing Logistics and Supply Chain Management Agriculture People and Culture Experience in monitoring a company's culture, overseeing people management, talent development, succession planning, promotion of diversity, equity and inclusion, and setting remuneration frameworks.
+Health and Safety Experience in identifying and managing health and safety issues, including mental and physical health.
+Stakeholder Engagement Experience in maintaining constructive relationships with stakeholders, including, but not limited to, governments, regulators and local communities.
+Environment and Sustainability Experience in managing and driving environmental compliance and social responsibility, including in relation to sustainability and climate change related risks and opportunities.
 Technology and Digital Innovation Knowledge and/or experience in the use, governance and protection of data and critical information, including potential cyber security risk exposures.
 Leveraging innovation in product technology to support business growth and drive competitive advantage.
+Key - Experience Scale